deadlyvipers/dojo_rules/introduction.md

 This is a the intro step in the Code School course.
-\n My favorite Code School path so far is JavaScript
+My favorite Code School path so far is JavaScript.
+Skills include:
+*JavaScript
+*Git
+*HTML/CSS